MiroslavTs/drone-image-classifier/README.md

 We use **TensorFlow/Keras** to load images, prepare the data, build the model, train it, and evaluate how well it performs.

 ---
+### Why I Used MobileNetV2

+Instead of building a convolutional neural network (CNN) from scratch, I used a pre-trained model called MobileNetV2.
+This model has already been trained on millions of images and knows how to recognize general shapes and patterns.

+MobileNetV2 is designed to be small, fast, and efficient — perfect for situations where we don’t have huge datasets or powerful hardware.
+It allowed me to reuse its knowledge and simply fine-tune the last part of the network to classify drone images.
+This is called **transfer learning**, and it's a common technique when working with real-world data.

+---

 ## Dataset Structure